rgbpokka/tp/docs/DeveloperGuide.md

 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Guest**: A person staying in Pocket Hotel
 * **Staff**: An employee of Pocket Hotel
+* **OOP**: Object-oriented programming.
+A programming paradigm that relies on the idea of designing data around objects and classes.
+* **GUI**: Graphical user interface

 --------------------------------------------------------------------------------------------------------------------